 A customer service ticket is a document that documents a customer’s engagements with a customer support team.
 When a customer submits a concern, a ticket is generated and shared between the customer and the support representative.
 The ticket records their interaction on a thread that each party can use as a reference.

-A helpdesk system can help your agents in managing and handling customer support tickets in an organized and accurate manner.
+A help desk ticketing system can help your agents in managing and handle customer support tickets in an organized and accurate manner.
 Customers, customer support representatives, and businesses all benefit from support tickets.
-A support ticket is an efficient and personalized approach for clients to communicate with support staff and get their concerns resolved.
+A support ticket assignment process is an efficient and personalized approach for clients to communicate with support staff and get their concerns resolved.